Negative Space in Photography having a Positive Impact

 The following image is an example of a closed story.
 You can clearly see all the action that is in the image.
 There isn’t anything outside the image that might be relevant to the story.
-Nonetheless, the “negative” space of the snow and the water adds to the overall juxtaposition.
+Nonetheless, the “negative” space of the snow and the water adds to the overall juxtaposition in Photography.

 Without the added space around the person feeding the birds, the image wouldn’t be that powerful.
 As you can see, the negative space doesn’t introduce anything new to the picture, but it plays an important part in the story of the image.
 With a much more closer crop, it might just be another person feeding swans.
 Thanks to the negative space, it becomes a whole new story of contrasts.

 Negative Space can also work on “open” stories.
 Stories that have a lot of elements hidden and not shown.
 Thus encouraging the imagination of the viewer.